 The next day, as Ifrit and Shiva are casting Fira and Blizzara on sluggish monsters along the edges of the horizon, Rob asks them, "Sodoyoujustkillmonstersonsight?"

 Once I realize what he's asking, my chest wraps into a big bundled ball around my heart.
 Why do I feel so horribly uncomfortable?
-My feelings for Shiva are just scraping the surface of how complex this whole shit gets; and I'm not ready for more maddening feelings.
-Not yet.
+My feelings for Shiva are just scraping the surface of how complex emotions can get; watching Rob, as Rob watches his hero mutilate monsters, is almost harder than the pressures Shiva places on my heart.

 "They're lesser life forms then us," Ifrit shouts, "and lesser than you!"